Play3rZer0/Bitcoin-BTC-Total-Supply/README.md

-Introduction: These programs will show the two different ways to calculaete the total supply of Bitcoin.
-There is the traditional way which most people understand as the total supply of BTC, which is 21,000,000 BTC.
-I then present the actual way BTC is calculated, which is not exactly
+<b>Introduction</b>: These programs will show the two different ways to calculate the total supply of Bitcoin.
+There is the standard way which most people understand as the total supply of BTC, which is 21,000,000 BTC.
+I then present the actual way BTC is calculated, which is not exactly 21,000,000 BTC.
-21,000,000 BTC.